 We were lucky and got a room with a window facing the small square below.
 Altstadt was the perfect choice for us with its central location, charming views of the square below and included breakfast.
 Be sure to double check if they have any winter promotions!

 We were determined to explore the Alps and make the most of the Tell-Passes, even if it was a little snowy.
 Rigi’s website has live cameras so you can scope out the visibly from the top of the mountain.
 It didn’t look promising, but we decided to go for it.

 We took a boat from Lucerne to Vitzau and then a train and a gondola to get up to Rigi Klum.
 I couldn’t see a thing!
 I could barely see ten feet in front of me much less breathtaking views of the lake and the Alps.
 The boat portion was still beautiful though and you could watch all the snowy Swiss towns dotted along the shore pass by from the warmth of the boat.

 When we got back to Lucerne, we spent the rest of the day exploring the city.
 Along the river, you can’t miss the Chapel Bridge or Kapellbrücke.
 As you walk across one of the oldest wooden bridges in Europe, be sure to look up to see paintings with scenes from Swiss history.

-Along the way to the Löwendenkmal, we walked along the river, strategically passing by Max Chocolatier.
-Stop in the darling chocolate shop for unique flavors and decadent truffles.
+On the way back to our hotel, we walked along the river, strategically passing by Max Chocolatier.
+Getting chocolate in Switzerland is a must and stopping in this shop for unique flavors is highly recommended.